delftswa/delftswa.github.io/chapter/main.md

 Part of this evolution is to transform to a more modular design, reduce the module size, ensure scalability, reduce resource usage, and increase (compilation) speed.
 Play is an underdog in terms of job perspectives, compared to its competitors.
 Nevertheless, there is still significant demand for Play (Scala) developers.
-The further of Play is a move towards even more "Reactiveness", consisting of reducing blocking I/O operations and becoming entirely stateless.
+The future of Play is a move towards even more "Reactiveness", consisting of reducing blocking I/O operations, and becoming entirely stateless.
 Besides that, extensibility is key.
-Allowing variability, upgradability and maintaining backwards compatibility is crucial for Play to provide users with the latest technologies and maintain its arguably small but sophisticated and exiting user base.
+Allowing variability, upgradability, and maintaining backwards compatibility is crucial for Play to provide users with the latest technologies and maintain its arguably small but sophisticated and exiting user base.

 [Herman, Michiel, Ruben, and Vincent](https://github.com/delftswa2014/team-playframework/blob/master/team.md)